chrsmj/pngnx23299/README.md

 This Role was tested initially with ansible version 2.10.8 on Debian 11 and currently with version 2.14.3 on Debian 12.

 **PRO-TIP 1**
-Add an entry for TARGET in the ~/.ssh/config file on your LOCAL machine.
+Add an entry for TARGET in the ~/.ssh/config file on your CONTROL machine.
 This works because Ansible and SSH are friends!
 Ansible uses SSH hostnames.
 The following basic ssh command should work with only your password needed on most new Debian 12 installs: